 Woven bamboo blinds require special care when cleaning them.
 Vacuum first using a brush attachment, positioning it an inch away to avoid damage.
 Avoid wiping anything across the surface of woven blinds as it might get caught in the weave.

 If the blinds have a significant buildup of dirt and dust, you need to remove and clean them in a tub.
 In a tub with warm water and a specific cleaner for wood, soak the blinds for an hour and rinse with warm water.
 Shake out the blinds and pat dry thoroughly before putting them back up.

 When you have blinds as window treatments in your home, it’s crucial to keep them clean at all times.
+When I’m in a hurry I use Isopropyl Alcohol Wipes to get rid of the grime quickly.
 Follow a regular cleaning routine along with these tips and tricks to keep your blinds in top shape and free from any allergens for years to come.